gabrielEFagundes/Feelytics/README.md

 > [!WARNING]
 >  If you are going to use one of our data API, we recommend you to generate your own api token and provide it to our application, so you can get the data from our application without having to use the social media API directly.
+>  As you know, reddit is the only available social media, for collecting data from it, follow this tutorial: [Creating a Reddit data collection API](#)